Therapy and Horseplay: Four Things You Need to Know about Equine Therapy

 - Interacting with horses can boost your self-esteem.
 As animals that sometimes weigh in excess of 1,000 pounds, horses and their innate physical power can be intimidating.
 Interacting with a therapy horse under the guidance of a licensed equine psychotherapist can help you to build rapport with your horse and overcome the fear that they will harm you just because they can.
 Working with a horse means learning to trust.
 Building confidence in the therapy horse spills over into a greater confidence in yourself and your ability to manage risks while staying safe.

 - Horses don’t judge.
-It can be difficult to communicate a dark element of our past like a trauma we’ve experienced or an addiction we feel shameful of to even the most open and accepting of listeners.
+It can be difficult to communicate a dark element of our past like a trauma we’ve experienced or a person with substance use disorderion we feel shameful of to even the most open and accepting of listeners.
 One of the many benefits of building a relationship with a therapy horse is that they do not ask questions or judge you for what you have done or experienced.
 Highly attuned herd animals, horses meet you where you are in the moment, whether you’re feeling confidant and peaceful or weepy and bleak.

 - There is no right way to heal.
 Whatever your reasons for seeking out therapy of any kind, methods that resonate deeply with you are more likely to be beneficial than methods you think you “should” respond to, like traditional talk therapy.
 If horses are not your thing to begin with, equine therapy may not be the right fit for you.
 But don’t limit yourself to only certain methods of healing; everyone is different and everyone should find the activities and techniques that help them the most.
 Equine therapy, usually used short term, can have dramatic positive results.